HABITS — Admissibility-Based Intelligence Stack

 Admissibility of continuation.

-A system must not only be able to act within conditions, but remain capable of refusing its own valid trajectories when those conditions no longer hold.
+A system must not only be able to act within conditions, but remain capable of refusing its own valid trajectories the moment those conditions no longer hold.

 Admissibility is not evaluated once.
 It is continuously resolved at the moment of consequence.